 New Mexico

-New Mexico’s refugee program is suspended.
+New Mexico’s refugee program remains largely suspended.

 2